Edible Mushrooms Non Edible Mushrooms Slime molds

 Examine the shallow, goblet-shaped, black cup fungus.
 Its body is 1-3 cm wide, with a 1- 4 cm long stem.
 The stalk is attached to mycelium, a mass of branching, thread-like filaments that act as a root system.
 The cup-shaped fungi that grow from this structure are the fruiting bodies.

 Another inedible species, here, is the witch’s cap.
 Also known as the blackening wax cap mushroom, this type turns black as it develops.
 This fungus flourishes along back roads where the grass is well-shaded.
 Witches’ cap can be bright red, orange, yellow, or even jet-black.
-It can be found growing in groups of one specific color, or individual mushrooms may contain all of these colors.
+It can be found growing in groups of one specific colour, or individual mushrooms may contain all of these colours.

 Mushrooms are not actually plants.
 In the 1960s they were reclassified into a separate family called fungi.
 The part of the fungus that you see growing is the fruit, the living body of the fungus is the mycelium, a root-like system.